Blog / Marketing tips / How to Start Affiliate Marketing in 5 Steps

 So you’ve found a niche you’re passionate about, now what?
 There are a few more things to consider when choosing a niche for affiliate marketing.

 Creating videos or writing articles is great, but you have to monetize your content.
 One way to monetize is to put paid-per-click advertisements on your site.
 However, when you’re starting out with a small audience, there likely won’t be enough traffic to rely on ads alone.
+Another way is to find content and video monetization alternatives that don’t require much of your time.

 Your niche has to have something people will buy so you can earn revenue from affiliate commissions.
 If you’re creating content about video games, you can try selling your own merchandise.